Simple backups with Restic and Hetzner Cloud

 Restic

 After soliciting a few opinions, the choice of backup software came down to either Borg or Restic.
-I’m pretty sure either would have done what I want, but I leaned towards Restic for a few reasons: it has a more informative website, it’s written in Go rather than Python[1], and Borg seems to be transitioning between major releases at the moment[2].
+I’m pretty sure either would have done what I want, but I leaned towards Restic for a few reasons: it has a more informative website, it’s written in Go rather than Python1, and Borg seems to be transitioning between major releases at the moment2.

-and it’ll get backed up to the repository.
-Restic handles keeping
+then call restic backup /some/path and it’ll get backed up to the repository.

 Hetzner Cloud Object Storage